Index : F

 Our plan here is to prayerfully reflect on three areas of a subject that is as broad and deep as the ocean.
 We shall ask ourselves: What are the challenges facing the family in our day?
 Why does the Catholic Church offer the only solution to these challenges?
 How are we to respond to these challenges?

-Father Benedict Groeschel, CFR, internationally known for his writing, lectures, and retreats is a profound lover of the Eucharist.
-He is a modern-day advocate of Perpetual Eucharistic Adoration.
-Through his ministry and communications, he encourages all to grow closer to Our Living God through the habits of daily prayer, reception of the sacraments and adoration of the Blessed Sacrament.
+all to grow closer to Our Living God through the habits of daily prayer, reception of the sacraments and adoration of the Blessed Sacrament.

-Father Damien, known the world over as the priest of the lepers on the island of Molokai, was truly an apostle of the Eucharist.
+of the Eucharist.
 This love he had for the Eucharist was transmitted to the lepers.
-He brought them to closer union with their Maker through the beautiful liturgies he organized, frequent Benediction, and Eucharistic Processions.
+He brought them to closer union with

 Jesuit Fr.
 John Hardon, this country's foremost theologian and catechist, died December 30 at the Colombiere Retreat House in suburban Detroit.
 He was 86.
 "He was a one-man army of God," said Wanderer publisher Al Matt, Jr., on hearing the news of the theologian's death after a long illness.
 "He was a model priest and his parish was the world."

-Monsignor Bray’s observations (in the May issue of your REVIEW) on the Methodists in The Protestant Churches of America were gratefully appreciated as showing a scholarly familiarity with the early religious history of our country.
+Monsignor Brays observations (in the May issue of your REVIEW) on the Methodists in The Protestant Churches of America were gratefully appreciated as showing a scholarly familiarity with the early religious history of our country.
 With due respect to the sources he quotes, I believe that documentary evidence confirms the three statements in my book which he felt were not fully supported by the historical context.

 The longer you live the more important it is to be in contact with God through prayer.
 The prayers we offer for others are more powerful than any exchange of correspondence.
 With most of my correspondents this is what I have learned, prayer is the best way I can express both my affection and my readiness to be of service.